ducphanduyagentp/ourNotes/CSEC-465-Network-and-System-Security-Audit/Week-1.md

 - Threat: a bad event that may happen
 - Risk: Damage x Probability, measurement of the impact of a threat
 - Threat Actor: individual or group that carry out the threat
-- Weakness:
+- Weakness: Deficiency
-- Flaw
+- Flaw: Design weakness
-- Bug
+- Bug: implementation weakness
-- Vuln
+- Vuln: bug/flaw
 - Exploit

 - Auditing: process of verifying that a set of standards is followed